 Combined oral contraception

-Combined hormonal contraception can be used for women over the age of 40 unless there are co-existing diseases or risk factors.
+Combined hormonal contraception (combined oral contraception pills (COCPs), the combined contraceptive patch and the vaginal ring) can be used for women over the age of 40 unless there are co-existing diseases or risk factors.

 - Women aged 35 years or older who smoke 15 or more cigarettes a day.